Optimal design of lottery with cumulative prospect theory: Analysis and algorithms

-In this subsection, we provide the optimal solution of \cref{cstr:4thgainsubprob}.
-If $\eqval=0$, the optimal value is clearly zero.
-Thus, in the following, we only consider the case $\eqval>0$.
-If $\numplus=1$, the feasible region is a singleton $\{\eqval/\hplus[1]\}$.
-Otherwise (i.e., $\numplus>1$), the feasible region has an interior point, for example, $\yplus= 2\idxplus\eqval\cdot \sbra{\numplus(\numplus+1)\sum_{\idxplus=1}^\numplus\hplus}^{-1}$ for $\idxplus\in\setIntvl[\numplus]$.
-Since the objective function is convex and the constraints are linear, \cref{cstr:4thgainsubprob} is a convex optimization problem.
-Therefore, the Karush-Kuhn-Tucker (KKT) conditions are necessary and sufficient one for the optimality; see, e.g., \cite{BoydVandenberghe04ConvexOptBook}.
+In this subsection, we provide the optimal solution to the problem \cref{cstr:4thgainsubprob}.
+The problem \cref{cstr:4thgainsubprob} itself is convex; hence, its optimal solution can be numerically obtained by using a solver.
+However, our analysis provides the optimal solution in an analytical formula, which is crucial for considering a linear-time algorithm.
+The optimal value is clearly zero if $\eqval=0$.
+Thus, we only consider the case $\eqval>0$ in the following.
+If $\numplus=1$, the feasible region is a singleton $\brc*{\eqval/\hplus[1]}$.
+Otherwise (i.e., $\numplus>1$), the feasible region has an interior point, for example, $\yplus= 2\idxplus\eqval\cdot \sbra*{\numplus\paren*{\numplus+1}\sum_{\idxplus=1}^\numplus\hplus}^{-1}$ for $\idxplus\in\setIntvl[\numplus]$.
+Since the objective function is convex and the constraints are linear, the problem \cref{cstr:4thgainsubprob} is a convex optimization problem.
+Therefore, the Karush--Kuhn--Tucker (KKT) conditions are necessary and sufficient for the optimality (see, e.g., \cite{BoydVandenberghe04ConvexOptBook}).